 • joint activities and events in promoting regulatory harmonization/convergence

-All these partnerships would further enhance the extent of regulatory harmonization within the AHWP member economies.
+All these partnerships would further enhance the extent of regulatory harmonization within the GHWP member economies.

-This Strategic Framework is intended as a path forward for the AHWP, to build on its momentum from the past, to develop the strategic direction for the future development of AHWP, which includes working in alignment with the interests of APEC, ASEAN, GHTF and IMDRF to promote regulatory convergence to bring about faster market access through engagement of all stakeholders, and achieve a wider understanding of the benefits of international harmonization so that member economies of AHWP can implement best practices in their national regulatory systems.
-AHWP intends to share its consideration with IMDRF in order to keep the legacy of GHTF guidance documents actualized Member economies of AHWP will be adequately prepared to achieve their goal this based upon the application of AHWP as a platform for training and capacity building, the confidence building with the use of harmonized standards and best practices, and the assurance of alignment of the direction of AHWP with other regional/global regulatory harmonization organizations.
+This Strategic Framework is intended as a path forward for the GHWP, to build on its momentum from the past, to develop the strategic direction for the future development of GHWP, which includes working in alignment with the interests of APEC, ASEAN, GHTF and IMDRF to promote regulatory convergence to bring about faster market access through engagement of all stakeholders, and achieve a wider understanding of the benefits of international harmonization so that member economies of GHWP can implement best practices in their national regulatory systems.
+GHWP intends to share its consideration with IMDRF in order to keep the legacy of GHTF guidance documents actualized Member economies of GHWP will be adequately prepared to achieve their goal this based upon the application of GHWP as a platform for training and capacity building, the confidence building with the use of harmonized standards and best practices, and the assurance of alignment of the direction of GHWP with other regional/global regulatory harmonization organizations.
 This will ensure timely access of patients to the medical device and related new medical technologies based on the fundamental principles of safety and efficacy.